Documentation structure for LLMs (llms.txt)

 • A Kubernetes cluster.

 • You must have write access to the project associated with the component being deployed.
-For full details of roles and permissions for GitLab and GitHub App integrations, see the Roles and permissions overview.
-If your integration is through Bitbucket or the GitHub OAuth app, you will need to be an org admin in Bitbucket/GitHub respectively.
-To find out which GitHub integration you have, see the GitHub App integration page.
+For full details of roles and permissions for circleci type organizations see the Roles and Permissions Overview.
+If you have a github or bitbucket type organization, you will need to be an org admin in Bitbucket/GitHub respectively.

 Tool Tested versions